The following images and comments are meant to supplement

 cement garage floor.
 Now this room, is/was a garage attached to his home

-in Camarillo, California (he now lives in Ohio).
+in Camarillo, California (he later moved to Ohio).
 This room was not temper-

 ature controlled, and this was where he kept his films!
 He did not use gloves